VainF/Torch-Pruning/README.md

 ### 0. How it works

 Dependency emerges in complicated network structures, which forces a group of parameters to be pruned simultaneouly.
 This works provides an automatical mechanism to group parameters with inter-depenedency, so that they can be correctly removed for acceleration.
-To be exact, Torch-Pruning will forward your model with a fake input and trace the computation to establish a dependency graph, recording the coupling between all layers.
-When you prune a layer, Torch-pruning will also prune those coupled layers for you by returning a `Group`.
-All pruning indices will be automatically transformed if there are operations like ``torch.split`` or ``torch.cat``.
-We illustrate some dependencies in modern nerual networks as the following:
+To be exact, Torch-Pruning will forward your model with a fake input and trace the network to establish a dependency graph, recording the dependency between layers.
+When you prune a single layer, Torch-pruning will also group those coupled layers by returning a `Group`.
+All pruning indices will be automatically transformed and aligned if there are operations like ``torch.split`` or ``torch.cat``.
+We illustrate some dependencies in modern nerual networks as the following, where all highlighted channels and parameters will be removed together.

 |  Dependency           |  Visualization  |  Example   |
 | :------------------:  | :------------:  | :-----:    |